Murder of Betty Gardner: Trials

 In February 1979, Arnold and Plath were tried for the murder of Gardner in Beaufort County.
 State prosecutors announced they intended to seek the death penalty against both Arnold and Plath.
-The veteran prosecutor called the crime, "the most terrible, inhuman, degrading and nauseating case" he had ever seen.
+The veteran prosecutor, Randolph Murdaugh Jr., called the crime, "the most terrible, inhuman, degrading and nauseating case" he had ever seen.
 Sheets and Ullman testified against Arnold and Plath, with their stories about the events of the crime being almost identical.
-Sheets claimed Arnold did not like black people and the murder was found to be a racially-motivated crime.
-Ullman also testified that it was Arnold who initiated the attack because he did not like black people.
+Ullman testified that Arnold said he hated black people.
 A forensic pathologist determined the cause of death was stabbing and a blow to the head.
 Due to the decomposition of the body at the time of its discovery, further conclusions could not be established, and strangulation could not be ruled out as a possible cause of death.

 On February 5, the jury, consisting of six men and six women, two of whom were black, found both men guilty of the murder.
 On February 9, both men were sentenced to death.
 Arnold reacted to the sentence without any emotion, while Plath slammed a pencil into a table.
+Afterwards, Plath said he had been "falsely accused" and was a "victim of prejudice."
 Arnold was also charged with the statutory rape of Ullman.
 Following the verdict, Arnold began the first of two hunger strikes in an attempt to speed up his execution.
-He wrote a letter to the South Carolina Supreme Court, asking to drop all of his appeals.
+He wrote a letter to the South Carolina Supreme Court, asking to drop all of his appeals, albeit he would later change his mind.
 Both men continued to proclaim their innocence in the crime and argued that Sheets was the actual killer.
 Sheets was released one month after the sentencing of Arnold and Plath; she returned to York.
 Ullman was never charged for her role in the crime.

-In October 1981, the South Carolina Supreme Court upheld Arnold and Plath's convictions, however, due to prosecutorial error, the case was remanded for resentencing.
-In May 1982, both men were sentenced to death again.